 Working With Me

+The essence of my work is accompanying people on their ongoing initiatory journeys.
 I see my role as that of a guide and catalyst supporting people in their ongoing transformative development and awakening, in their healing, and in walking their most authentic path in contact with their inherent freedom and wholeness.

 By creating a space for encountering the deeper layers of life’s challenges and the continual unfolding of awareness and authentic expression, Emergent Inquiry supports profound growth, healing, insightful forward movement, and connection to the current of one’s life.